 The girl from outside

-After 25 years of being born and raised outside I decided it was time to visit home for the first time.
+After 25 years of living outside, I decided it was time to visit home for the first time.
 The things I was met with, the conversations, the judgement and the curiosity sometimes felt overwhelming.
 The way I moved, my appearance and even the way I spoke changed.
 It was if my voice, my inner voice got louder and instead of ignoring it I let it speak.
 I had no other choice but to trust myself fully even when it led to mistakes and some embarrassment.
-Meeting new people, meeting old people that knew the soul who birthed me and to live in the house she was born and raised felt like home coming.
+Meeting new souls and old souls that knew the soul who birthed me whilst living in the house she was born and raised in felt like home coming.
 Home taught me about the past, the history of my loved ones and more importantly how all of that fits in my own identity.
 This experience I believe did not change me, it helped me to discover parts of me that I neglected for 25 years.

 .. and I think I am staying minimal.
 When I left for Mama Africa..
 I went on the biggest detox ever and threw out about 75 per cent of my possessions and it felt right.